cse112-sp22-group13/cse112-sp22-group13/admin/meetings/102621_TA_meeting2.md

 The first brainstorm meeting involving Team 4 members was called to order at 7:30 PM.

-Add user stories for our target audience (initially had written user personas) Wireframes – UI – Figma
+Add user stories for our target audience (initially had written user personas)

+Wireframes – UI – Figma

 Pitch – summarize what Sanat’s seen. (pitch to a possible customer/shareholder)
 	Not completely stuck with the features we pitch but shouldn’t overpromise too much Shape Up Book: Chapter Write the Pitch pg.
 57
-Get this done quicker because once approved, can start coding/implementation.
+  Get this done ASAP because once approved, can start coding/implementation.
 Don’t wait until deadline!

 Should start meeting twice a week once we start coding!

+Need to finalize people's roles and subteams.

+Play around with API's (Andy and Patrick)

 # Adjournment
 There being no further business to discuss, the meeting was adjourned at 8:30 PM.